 What to Wear in Malaysia

 Interestingly, there is not much pressure to cover up in Malaysia.
-I was taken aback to find young girls with bare shoulders and short shorts.
-Personally, I prefer to cover up, I think it shows respect, but you will see a lot of exposed skin, far more than I expected, due to the mix of cultures here.
+I was surprised to find young girls with bare shoulders and short shorts.
+It was very much anything goes, it surprised me.

 Travel Costs in Malaysia